Bishop Hartley High School Girls, 1976 & 1978 Class AA State Champions

 Hartley finished the season at 24-1 and became the first girls program to capture a second state championship at the AA level.

-Amy Pallay, Julie Plank, Nancy Williams, Toni Roesch, Coach Beth Conway and Assistant Coach Ann Mauer-Smith have all be inducted into the Bishop Hartley Hall of Fame.
+Amy Pallay, Julie Plank, Nancy Williams, Toni Roesch, Coach Beth Conway and Assistant Coach Ann Mauer-Smith have all been inducted into the Bishop Hartley Hall of Fame.